Himanshu49Gaur/Soft_Tissue_Sarcoma_Detection/EDA/readme.md

 | **Augmentation Impact Review** | Assesses the effectiveness of data augmentation in balancing classes. | Compared pre- and post-augmentation histograms. |

 ---

+## 4. Implementation Summary

+All the above techniques are implemented in the EDA code file — `eda_analysis.ipynb` (or `eda_analysis.py`).
+The code follows a structured approach:

+1. **Data Loading:** Reads and organizes image data from `train`, `validation`, and `test` folders.
+2. **Statistical Computation:** Calculates descriptive statistics for the dataset.
+3. **Visualization:** Generates graphs and plots for class balance, pixel intensity, and sample previews.
+4. **Data Integrity Check:** Identifies missing, corrupted, or incorrectly labeled files.
+5. **Feature-Level Analysis:** Reviews extracted features and their relationships across samples.

+---